MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 ## Overview

-Both hosting and connecting to a tunnel requires authentication with the same Github or Microsoft account on each end.
+By default, both hosting and connecting to a tunnel requires authentication with the same Microsoft, Microsoft Azure Active Directory or GitHub account on each end.
 In both cases, outbound connections are made to the service hosted in Azure; no firewall changes are generally necessary, and no set up of network listeners is required.

 On connection of a tunnel, an SSH connection is created over the tunnel in order to provide end-to-end encryption.
 The current preferred cipher for this encryption is AES 256 in CTR mode, and the code that implements this is [open source](https://github.com/microsoft/dev-tunnels).